Bank of Nova Scotia Annual Shareholders Meeting Transcript

-Aaron William Regent - The Bank of Nova Scotia - Independent Chairman of the Board
+Brian Johnston Porter - The Bank of Nova Scotia - President, CEO & Director

-Good morning, ladies and gentlemen.
-My name is Aaron Regent.
-I am the Chairman of your Board of Directors.
-It is my pleasure to welcome you to Scotiabank's 188th Annual Meeting of Shareholders.
-Close caption is available on the Webcast, and we are broadcasting in English and French through all the channels.
-These are certainly very historical times in light of COVID-19 or coronavirus.
-We made a decision to hold this meeting through remote channels for the health and well-being of our shareholders, employees and communities, which are of utmost importance and priority to Scotiabank.
-We recognize that this is not how you are customed to our shareholder meetings proceedings and thank you in advance for your patience.
-We fully expect to return to our usual format next year.
+Whereas one often takes this opportunity to acknowledge the indigenous lands upon which we're gathered, I recognize that we're joined together virtually from several traditional territories.
+Therefore, I would like to begin today's meeting by honoring indigenous populations and by talking about my commitment to reconciliation with indigenous peoples.

-This decision is consistent with our goals of ensuring the well-being of all of our stakeholders, while enabling our shareholders to participate in the meeting by replicating the in-person experience to the maximum extent possible.
-Any modifications
+I am committed to learning more about the cultures, histories and traditions of all indigenous peoples and respecting those who share such information.
+To help fulfill this commitment, I have met with some of our indigenous Scotiabankers to better understand how their perspectives and values can be incorporated into serving all our customers.

 Bank of Nova Scotia Annual Shareholders Meeting Transcript